OFN Home

 LESPFCU expects to set up a permanent location in Staten Island and establish a storefront in East Harlem, as well as increase its presence in Jackson Heights.
 Says Linda, “With this expansion we expect to provide affordable financial services to more than 10,000 members in NYC and finance over $5 million in loans for affordable housing, debt consolidation, immigration relief, credit building, and other consumer needs.”

-Tags: Credit Building, Education, Predatory Lending, Technical Assistance, Unbanked/Underbanked Borrowers, Urban
+Tags: Credit Building, Education, Predatory Loans, Technical Assistance, Urban

 Share post to Facebook